 School Child Care programs are administered at various elementary school sites throughout the District.
 The program provides child care services to district students before the school day begins and after the school day ends.
 Parents and students benefit from these programs because students are afforded the opportunity of a safe and continuous learning environment.
 The school benefits from the program because the source of revenue generated is non-restrictive.
 The Superintendent recommends the continuation of these programs.
-The estimated revenue for fiscal year 2016-2017 is \$1,553,000.
-This revenue will be adjusted based on projected actual at mid-year and then to actual at the close of the fiscal year.
+The estimated revenue for fiscal year 2019-2020 is \$1,454,000.
+This revenue will be adjusted at mid-year based on projected actual revenue and then at the close of the fiscal year to actual revenue.